icy/my-laptop-performance-tuning/README.md

 ## Description

-As SRE, I need to tune my laptop to have its best performance.
+As an engineer I need to tune my laptop to have its best performance.

 ## The laptop